-Your first instinct in fixing your broken garage door remote is to run to the store and buy batteries.
+Your first instinct if your garage door isn’t working is to run to the store and buy batteries for your garage door remote.
 This is a simple, and common, fix.
 It’s a good idea to take the old batteries with you to the store to make sure you get the right ones.
 Also remember the old adage that you get what you pay for, which definitely applies to batteries.
 Using a higher quality battery ensures a longer battery life and a sufficient charge to the remote.
 Simply flip the garage door remote over and pop open the battery compartment.
 Slip in the new batteries, and convenience is restored.

 The Remote Control